JeppeKlitgaard/DTU-02613-TimeSeries/Assignment3/report.typ

 We provide a selection of $k$ step-widths, which are usually choices that would make sense in real-life settings: 12h, 24h, 48h.

 #figure(
-  image("output/3_9_kstep_predictions_selection.png"),
+  image("output/3_9_kstep_predictions_selection_ols.png"),
   caption: [k-step predictions for intervals]
-) <fig:3_9_kstep_predictions_selectionl>
+) <fig:3_9_kstep_predictions_selection>

 Beyond that we look at a plot of the RMSE against the step-width k with the intend to draw some conclusions about the error behaviour over longer periods of prediction.
-As we already pointed out problems with the residual distribution, this seems reasonable.
-We also acknowledge, that the allowed burn-in period plays a crucial roll in fitting k-step models, thus we compare them as well.

 #figure(
-  image("output/3_9_rmse_kstep_pred.png"),
+  image("output/3_9_rmse_kstep_pred_wo_b.png"),
   caption: [k-step predictions for intervals]
 ) <fig:3_9_rmse_kstep_pred>

-As expected, the RMSE reacts heavily to the allowed burn-in.
-Taking the approach of also allowing a spill of data from the train-dataset, we can afford to accept a longer burn-in period, as we can analogously increase the spillage of data from train-dataset.
-From $b≥9$ the RMSE stays mostly below $5$, which is on most realistic cases acceptable for this problem set-up.
-Nonetheless, there are these devious peaks that display some sort of seasonality for the RMSE over the step-width.
-How can we explain these?
+As expected, the RMSE reacts heavily to the amount of steps into the future.
+Naturally, in the beginning there is a huge error in the predictions, as for k-step predictions, we follow a recursive approach, making predictions upon predicted values.
+For low $k$ this means, there are not many original values of the target series included, resulting in predictions quickly drifting off.

 $P_h$ clearly shows seasonal drops in power (@fig:3_1_analysis).
 In some intervals however, there are exceptions, where the drop is not as sudden or not as steep.

-REWRITE
-- there are a few exceptions to these drops:
-        - between 2013-02-01 and 2013-02-02
-        - between 2013-02-04 and 2013-02-05
-        - between 2013-02-07 and 2013-02-08
-    - the drops are not as sharp
-    - probably the model parameters, when fitted, encode an expectation of seasonality at these exception points as well
-    - as this doesn't happen the model predicts wrong, thus the error peaks
-    - a 2nd explanation would be the weakness of the predictions around the double (inverse) peaks
-        - between 2013-02-02 and 2013-02-03
-        - between 2013-02-06 and 2013-02-07
+We assume this results in the small buckles in @fig:3_9_rmse_kstep_pred.
+It is a step width, that goes in phase with the seasonal drops in $P_h$.

+In context the most reasonable k-step intervals, as in @fig:3_9_kstep_predictions_selection, yield reasonable RMSEs until $k≤40$, however, not quite as good as the one-step fits.

 Overall, the model performs well, the deviations are small, however, the residuals do not look like white noise yet.
 There is still a visible auto-regressive behaviour present.
 This could mean, that the model order or structure is not yet sufficient, a more complex model could resolve that.
 Usually, the last option is to increase model complexity, but another argument for that is: The distribution of residuals is patterned.
 As indicated earlier, the model systematically overshoots for values of $P_h$ in the 'buckle' right after the steep drop of values in @fig:3_7_ar2_x2_2_ols_os and systematically undershoots values for the bottom of the drops.